Kushalgouda-Patil/flag/README.md

 # Indian Flag

-I have used turtle library in python to draw the Indian Flag
+I have used turtle library in python to draw the Indian Flag.